Published : 27/07/2016 11:24:54

 Pokémon Go is here, and it’s taken the app market by storm.
 It’s a long-anticipated game now already enjoyed by millions of Pokémon fans around the world – which pretty much includes everybody born in the 90s.
 It’s been a major success in the countries it has currently been released in, breaking world records, crashing servers and creating thousands of award-worthy Pokémon trainers.

 The innovative mobile app makes great use of the modern smartphone’s GPS and camera technologies, allowing players to view Pokémon on their screen as if in real life.
 Indeed, you’ll find yourself walking around the streets finding these all-time favourite fantasy creatures just about anywhere, and then you’ll attempt to catch and train them before proving your skills in battle.
-Here are some great tips on how to catch a Pokemon!

 The game has cemented the popularity of augmented reality mobile gaming, and it’s already huge fan base is set to grow exponentially, with many countries eagerly anticipating the launch of the game on their home turf.
 So far, it’s available in North America, most of Europe, and a handful of countries in Asia and Oceania.